-Potential Tropical Cyclone #3 - In order to issue Tropical Storm Warnings for parts of the Gulf Coast, the National Hurricane Center has designated Invest 92L in the southwestern Gulf of Mexico as Potential Tropical Cyclone #3. - PTC #3 is located about 385 miles south-southwest of Pensacola, moving north at 14 mph. - Maximum sustained winds are near 35 mph.
-Some additional strengthening is expected prior to landfall, and PTC #3 will likely become a tropical or subtropical storm today before landfall. - On the forecast track, the system will approach the Gulf Coast tonight or early Saturday, making landfall in southeastern Louisiana.
-A slow northeastward motion across the southeastern United States is likely after landfall through the weekend. - With this system being lopsided, most of the impacts will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in Louisiana. - 4-8" of rain (locally 10"+) is expected in the Panhandle, with 2-4" of rain expected in the Big Bend by Monday. - Flash Flood Watches are in effect for the entire Florida Panhandle west of the Apalachicola River.
+Potential Tropical Cyclone #3 - PTC #3 is located about 285 miles south-southwest of Pensacola, moving north at 16 mph. - Maximum sustained winds are near 45 mph.
+Little change in strength is expected, but PTC #3 could still be designated a tropical or subtropical storm today before landfall. - On the forecast track, the system will approach the Gulf Coast tonight making landfall in southeastern Louisiana.
+A slow northeastward motion across the southeastern United States is likely after landfall through the weekend. - With this system being lopsided, most of the impacts will be on the eastern side, which could bring heavy rainfall to the Panhandle even with a landfall in Louisiana. - 5-10" of rain (locally 10-14"+) is expected in the Panhandle, with 2-4" of rain expected in the Big Bend by Monday. - Flash Flood Watches are in effect for the entire Florida Panhandle west of the Apalachicola River.
 Flash flooding will become likely if bands of heavy rainfall affect the same locations.
-There is a Moderate Risk of flash flooding (level 3 of 4) for the western Panhandle on Saturday. - A low-end tornado threat is possible in the Panhandle on Saturday, and the Storm Prediction Center has outlined these areas in a Marginal Risk of isolated tornadoes (level 1 of 5).
+There is a Moderate Risk of flash flooding (level 3 of 4) for the western Panhandle on Saturday. - A low-end tornado threat is possible in the Panhandle on Saturday, and the Storm Prediction Center has outlined these areas in a Marginal to Slight Risk of isolated tornadoes (level 1-2 of 5).
 The tornado threat could also extend into Sunday. - Storm surge may produce tides of 1-3 feet above normal in the Panhandle.
 High Surf Advisories and Warnings are in effect for the beaches from Escambia through Gulf County.
-Dangerous rip currents and high surf are expected along Gulf Coast beaches by the end of the week and through the weekend. - The next name on the list is Claudette (klaw-DET).
-The next briefing packet will be issued this afternoon.
+Dangerous rip currents and high surf are expected along Gulf Coast beaches by the end of the week and through the weekend. - The next name on the list is Claudette (klaw-DET). - The next briefing packet will be issued Saturday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.